albuquerque-lucas/star-wars-planet-search/README.md

 ## Installation

-🛠️ To run Star Wars Planet Search locally, follow the steps below:
+🛠️ Want to try it out yourself?
+No problemo!
+Just follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/star-wars-planet-search.git`
 2. Navigate to the project directory: `cd star-wars-planet-search`